stegano/token-transformer-cli/README.md

   ```
 ## Commands

-You can run Token Transformer via `tt` or `tt-cli` command.
+You can run Token Transformer CLI via `tt` or `tt-cli` command.
 To see the commands and options, run the following command line.

 ```bash
 tt --help